Critical Fumble Deck

 ✦ A character in the burst can minimize the damage of the pool with a DC 28 Acrobatics check made as an immediate interrupt before the pool’s attack.
 With a successful check, the character takes half damage if the pool hits and no damage if it misses.
 This countermeasure is unavailable if the character is immersed within the pool, for instance after falling in.

-Posted in Hazard by Adam A. Thompson with .
+Posted in Hazard by with no comments yet.

 We have set up our blog to send out a tweet every time we post a new entry.
 Follow us on Twitter @clawclawbite, or by clicking on the Twitter logo at the right.